ramstojh/TS23-reduction/README.md

 4) Run 3_wv_calibration.py to perform wavelength calibration.
 5) Run 4_plotting.py (it is optional) if you want to generate a pdf plot of the reduced spectra for each aperture.

-## Importants Remarks
+## Important Remarks
-The scripts works only with TS23 spectra in its high resolution mode (R = 60 000).
+The scripts works only with TS23 spectra.